Angela Bassett: 2010s

 In 2010, Bassett lent her voice to portray First Lady Michelle Obama on an episode of The Simpsons titled "Stealing First Base".
 Bassett was seen as a "terrific" fill in for Obama.
-Bassett was also cast in the superhero film Green Lantern, released in 2011, as notable DC Comics character Amanda Waller.
+Bassett was also cast in the superhero film Green Lantern, released in 2011, as Amanda Waller.
 Bassett said working on the film was "a lot of fun" and that she enjoyed being a part of it.
 Despite this, Bassett was taken "out of her element" with the arrangements made that accommodated the computer-generated effects.
 She called it her first time doing "this kind of movie" but expressed interest in seeing what her scenes looked like.

 In 2010, Deadline Hollywood reported that Bassett would have a role in One Police Plaza.
 In 2011, Bassett co-starred with Samuel L. Jackson in the play The Mountaintop a fictionalized depiction of the night before the assassination of Martin Luther King Jr. (Jackson portrays MLK) while at the Lorraine Motel.
 The critically acclaimed play by Katori Hall originally debuted in London's West End in 2009 and went on to win the Laurence Olivier Award for Best New Play.
 The production opened on Broadway on October 13, 2011.
 In March 2011, it was reported that Bassett had signed up for a lead role in the ABC pilot Identity.

 She also appeared in the 2011 film Jumping the Broom, playing the matriarch of a wealthy family.
 Bassett had a good feeling about the film from "the start", and believed her character had a "real presence" in the film and felt she was active in the plot.
 Bassett's and Loretta Devine's performances in the film were called "in some ways too fierce for the room, offering nuances of hostility and hurt that the movie cannot really handle" and contributing to the "unevenness of the performances" in the film.
 Bassett and Devine were noted as "superb, distinguished actresses" by Kirk Honeycutt of The Hollywood Reporter, but were seen as having been "asked to overdo every moment with permanent scowls and body language more suitable to Mortal Kombat."

 Despite this, her performance was given some positive attention, with Elizabeth Weitzman of New York Daily News saying Bassett "makes the movie hers".
 The film was Bassett's second time working with Devine, as the pair had worked together previously in Waiting to Exhale.
 Director Salim Akil said Bassett's presence quietly makes a big difference.